 A dental bridge can be fixed or removable.
 Fixed or non-removable bridges clasp onto natural teeth.
 Removable bridges may be removed for cleaning.
 While they may cost less than fixed bridges, they are less stable.

-We recommend dental bridges secured by dental crowns or implants for improved stability.
-There are many bridges to choose from, and we will help you determine which option is right for you:
+For improved stability, we recommend dental bridges secured by crowns or implants.
+There are many bridges to choose from, and we will help you determine which option is right.

-• Traditional Bridge: A conventional fixed bridge uses crown-capped teeth on either side of a missing tooth gap to secure false teeth in place.
-They offer an excellent option for restoring multiple teeth at once and can replace missing teeth without oral surgery.
+- Traditional Bridge: A conventional fixed bridge uses crown-capped teeth on either side of a missing tooth gap to secure false teeth in place.
+They offer an excellent option for restoring multiple teeth simultaneously and can replace missing teeth without oral surgery.

 The Dental Bridge Procedure in Cedar Park, TX